BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 ## Benchmark result

-On a 3D mesh dataset proprietary to Kuaishou, with one NVIDIA Tesla V100 GPU, **using cached loader can reduce the end-to-end training time by more than 60%, only incurring a small overhead to write to the key-value store at the first epoch**.
+On an important internal 3D mesh training task, where the data preprocessing becomes the major bottleneck, with one NVIDIA Tesla V100 GPU, **using cached loader can reduce the end-to-end training time by more than 60%, only incurring a small overhead to write to the key-value store at the first epoch**.